 Additionally, VCEA Tutoring Services also provides support for faculty members.
 Below are some examples of the ways Tutoring can help:

 Tutors can provide workshops to support students in learning specific skills perhaps not covered in class.
 For example, tutors can provide a MatLab workshop for students.
 Other topics have been basic coding, PhotoShop, CAD, Adobe Suite, Excel and more.
 When faculty let us know what they need and when would be an appropriate time to offer the workshop, Tutoring Services can be more effective.

 Tutors can assist faculty members during recitation sessions by attending and answering student questions in, for example, a breakout Zoom room.
 This support works best if faculty members meet with tutors in advance and/or share problems and issues students are having.
 Faculty members can also ask tutors to lead recitation sessions with the same level of faculty support.

-Faculty members can request that tutors be added to their Blackboard spaces with the role of “Tutor.”
-In this role, tutors cannot see student grades or anything below the “Course Management” heading in Blackboard.
+Faculty members can request that tutors be added to their Canvas spaces with the role of “Tutor.”
+In this role, tutors cannot see student grades or any other FERPA-protected information.
 What tutors can see, however, are the assignments and questions students have.
 Tutors, during time they’re not tutoring, can review the material and prepare themselves for when students have questions.

 Assignments Prepare Tutors

 Faculty members may choose to share assignments and syllabi via email or other electronic means with tutors so they can prepare themselves for students.
 All materials supplied by faculty are kept under password and not shared with students unless the faculty member requests.

 Faculty members may choose to have a “Tutoring” link on the left-hand spine of their Canvas space.
 This gives students direct access to tutors from their classroom.